Botanical Bliss at the Gardens

-“The garden provides docent-led tours and school field trips through our Go Wild program,” Amanda says.
+“The garden provides school field trips through our Go Wild program,” Amanda says.

 Grapevine Parks and Recreation’s Go Wild program offers fun-filled, hands-on, outdoor field explorations for children in Pre-K through fifth grade.
 Students observe nature and become “citizen scientists.”

 In addition, Keep Grapevine Beautiful holds sessions on a variety of topics.
 Gardening experts also offer talks at the gardens.
 Past events have focused on topics like Backyard Birding 101, Pruning and Perfect Perennials for North Texas.

 “The community’s response is always positive when it comes to the Botanical Gardens.
 We always get compliments when we make changes and replant throughout the seasons,” Amanda says.
 “We believe people are grateful for this park and all it offers.”

 One offering well-utilized by the community is the recently renovated Bessie Mitchell House, located within the gardens.
 The Bessie Mitchell House can be reserved for meetings and events and is a popular wedding destination.
 The facility, which can serve as many as 80 people, boasts a large

 kitchen, meeting room and a sprawling new outdoor patio.